chinamike65/hugo-tuolesi/content/book5/book5en.md

 I continued to meditate, and after a few days, I was very angry when I saw a mouse nest in my hair.

-In this case, the troubles are not cut off.
-If the troubles are cut off, a rat's nest will not make him angry.
+In this case, the afflictions are not cut off.
+If the afflictions are cut off, a rat's nest will not make him angry.

-Many people who practice meditation, when they reach a certain level, feel that their afflictions are cut off and they will no longer have troubles.
+Many people who practice meditation, when they reach a certain level, feel that their afflictions are cut off and they will no longer have afflictions.
 This is actually a misunderstanding.

 Section 2 Bodhisattva sees the way
-There are three types of Bodhisattva's way of seeing: the way of breaking the way, the way of seeing liberation, and the way of seeing the way.
+There are three types of Bodhisattva's way of seeing: the way of breaking the way, the way of seeing liberation, and the way of Path of Seeing.

 "Not born, not destroyed, not defiled, not pure, not increased nor decreased" , mainly talks about the way of judgment and view.

-1. See the way
+1. Path of Seeing

 The way of breaking the view is also called the way of uninterrupted view.
 When the way of breaking the view is broken, one can realize the emptiness in meditation.

 After the realization of emptiness, there is still some vagueness.
 It is not clear, or it is compared to the realization of emptiness, but it is only abstractly understood.
 The realization of emptiness is a complete and thorough realization of emptiness.